NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Thinking about this further, the case for providing EAs with mental healthcare seems to rest on several distinct pathways to impact:
 1. Providing mental healthcare to anyone with a mental condition makes them happier, and this in itself makes the world better.
 2. Providing mental healthcare to effective altruists earning to give makes them work more and thus earn more money, which they then donate to effective charities, and this makes the world better.
-3. Providing mental heathcare to effective altruists working in really effective projects makes them more likely to succeed in their undertakings.
+3. Providing mental healthcare to effective altruists working in really effective projects makes them more likely to succeed in their undertakings.
 If these undertakings succeed, this makes the world better.
 4. Others, like "flourishing of the community".
 Although its specific impact might be difficult to measure, providing mental health, together with other measures, makes the community flourish, and this leads to a better world.

 With regards to pathway 1, [perhaps effective altruism are not the best demographic to worry about](https://forum.effectivealtruism.org/posts/XWSTBBH8gSjiaNiy7/cause-profile-mental-health).